Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-\section{Methodology.}
+\section{Methodology}

-In this section, we introduce the multi-party resource sharing mathematical model, and our initial attempt to obtain a \textit{data-hiding} solution approach with decomposition.
-We start with our generic setting: Suppose that we have $K$ parties that are designated by the index set $\CK = \{1,2,\dots, K\}$.
-These parties agree to collectively use $m$ \textit{shared resources}.
-In addition, each party $k \in \CK$ has its own $m_k$ \textit{private constraints}; such as individual resources, demand restrictions, production requirements, flow conservation, and so on.
-We denote the capacities for the shared resources with vector $\vc \in \setR^{m}$, naturally satisfying $\vc \geq \zv$.
-We express the right-hand-sides of the private constraints of party $k \in \CK$ with $\vb_k \in \setR^{m_k}$.
-Next, we introduce for each party $k \in \CK$, the matrices $\mA_k\in \setR^{m\times n_k}$ and $\mB_k\in \setR^{m_k\times n_k}$ that include the coefficients related to the shared and private constraints, respectively.
-The objective of the model is to find the optimal allocations for each party such that the total utility is maximized (without loss of generality, we give a maximization model, and all our discussion can be trivially extended to a minimization setting).
-Our canonical multi-party resource sharing model then becomes
+In this section, we introduce the mathematical model for multi-party resource-sharing and our initial attempt to obtain a \textit{data-hiding} solution approach with decomposition.
+Suppose we have $K > 1$ parties that agree to collectively use $m \geq 1$ \textit{shared resources} with capacities given in the vector $\vc \in [0, \infty)^{m}$.
+In addition, each party $k$ has its $m_{k}$ \textit{private constraints}; such as individual resources, demand restrictions, production requirements, and flow conservation.
+We let $\vb_k \in \setR^{m_k}$ be the right-hand-sides of the private constraints of party $k$.
+Next, each party $k$ has matrices $\mA_k\in \setR^{m\times n_k}$ and $\mB_k\in \setR^{m_k\times n_k}$ that include the technology coefficients related to the shared and private constraints, respectively.
+Here, $n_{k}$ represents the number of variables controlled by party $k$, \textit{e.g.}, the number of products.
+The objective of the model is to find the optimal allocations of the parties such that the total utility is maximized (without loss of generality, we give a maximization model, and all our discussion can be trivially extended to a minimization setting).
+For each $k$, we let $\vx_{k} \in \mathbb{R}^{n_{k}}$ be the vector of party $k$'s individual variables and $\vu_{k} \in \mathbb{R}^{n_{k}}$ be its utility vector.
+The canonical multi-party resource-sharing model then becomes a linear program: